Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> Plot of SLC's Daily AQI from 1980 to 2018. </p>

 From 1980 to 2018, there has been a fairly dramatic shift towards improved air quality, as signified by an increase in "Good" and "Moderate" days and a decrease in "Unhealthy" ones.
-1982 would have been an especially good year to hold your breath.
+1982 would have been an especially good year to hold your breath, while 2014 looks quite green.

 That said, there does seem to be a decrease in the number of "Good" air quality days in recent years.
 Looking specifically at that portion of the graph, things become more clear: